 - Check your Federal Direct Student Loan Balances

 - Complete your Master Promissory Note and Entrance Counseling

 - Complete your Exit Counseling (upon Graduation or leaving our program)

 Financial aid for LPN Program students is available for qualified candidates.
-For more information, please click on the files below or visit any of the websites noted below.
+For more information, please click on the files below or visit the website noted below.

-If you have questions regarding financial aid, please contact John Cima, Lead Coordinator for Adult Education/FAA, at (585) 344-7720 or email him.
+If you have questions regarding financial aid, please contact John Cima, Lead Coordinator for Adult Education/FAA, at (585) 344-7720 or email the Lead Coordinator.